enverchowdhury0219/options-analytics-black-scholes/README.md

 The graph visualizes these insights together — offering a clear, data-driven window into how an option “breathes” with the market.

+📉 **Graph Insight**:
+The dual-axis plot reveals that while **Delta remains relatively stable around 0.51**, the **option price steadily increases** alongside SPY.
+This demonstrates how **option prices can grow despite minimal changes in Delta**, emphasizing the role of underlying price trends and time decay in shaping value.

 ---

 ## Takeaways